 Amazon has two different seller platforms: Seller Central and Vendor Central.
 Sellers in Seller Central have a 3P (third-party) relationship with Amazon, selling directly to Amazon customers.
 Sellers in Vendor Central have a 1P (first-party) relationship with Amazon, selling directly to Amazon itself.

 Thus, EBC was name of content improvements available in Seller Central while A+ content was the name of content improvements available in Vendor Central.
-Learn more about Enhanced Brand Content here.
+Learn more about A+ content.